MakerLabTunisia/CARVER_X5/README.md

  Download PoKeys57CNC datasheet [here](https://www.poscope.com/wp-content/uploads/downloads/Pokeys/Manuals/PoKeys57CNC%20user%20manual.pdf).

 ▪ **Drivers**
 TB6600 Stepper Motor Driver is an easy-to-use stepper motor driver, which could control a two-phase stepping motor.
 It is compatible with Arduino and other microcontrollers that can output a 5V digital pulse signal.
-TB6600 arduino stepper motor driver has a wide range power input, 9~42VDC power supply.
+TB6600 stepper motor driver has a wide range power input, 9~42VDC power supply.
 And it is able to output 4A peak current, which is enough for the most of stepper motors.
 The stepper driver supports speed and direction control.
 You can set its micro step and output current with 6 DIP switch.

 Download TB6600 datasheet [here](http://olimex.cl/website_MCI/static/documents/TB6600_data_sheet.pdf).

 ▪ **The sensor cables gatherer board**
 The need for the sensor cable gatherer board has emerged due to the multiplicity of sensors.
-And to minimize the number of cables passing through the cables carrier, we managed to gather them in a 15 cores VGA cable.
-This board provides the current and voltage needed to all the 11 sensors used in the machine, and is installed on the Y2X Bridge in between the two cables carrier.
+And to minimize the number of cables passing through the cables carrier, first, we managed to gather them in a 15 cores VGA cable, then we choose to use 2 DB9 ports and cables, one for Limites (+), and the other for Limites (-).

 ![img](img/image024.jpg)

-At the beginning, we used a VGA port but we found a lot of the issues while soldering the 15 cores cables in the VGA port.
-This is why we managed to use two Ethernet cable which easier to install.
+This board provides the current and voltage needed to all the 10 sensors used in the machine and the toggle switch, and is installed on the Y2X Bridge in between the two cables carrier.

 (Board KiCAD)

 ▪ **The sensors interface board**
-This board will play the role of the interface between sensors signal coming from the first board and the pokeys57cnc board through a little circuit of signal adaptation.
+This board will play the role of the interface between sensors signals coming from the first board and the pokeys57cnc board through a little circuit of signal adaptation.
 Inductive proximity switches works with 12V power supply, and returns a 12V digital signal, but the pokeys57cnc can only handle 5V digital signal in limit switches inputs.

 ![img](img/image026.jpg)

 This is why we used a circuit based on a 470 ohm resistor for current limiting and a 5.1V zener diode to let only the needed 5V pass to the control board for each signal.
-On this map, the extremities and minimum limits (x-min, y-min, z-min) will be connected.

 ▪ **Spindle motor Driver**
 As we created our own spindle based on brushless DC Motor, we used its recommended Electronic Speed Controller as a driver.
 A 60A ESC is responsible of driving the motor at 20 000 RPM at 24V.